 Is Jackoboard suitable for Wet Areas?

-Jackoboard is specifically manufactured to perform in the modern bathroom and wet room environments.
-The board is BBA certified and conforms to the standards and codes of practise set out in BS5385 for tiling in wet areas and as an alternative to plywood.
+Jackoboard is specifically manufactured to perform in modern bathroom and wet room environments.
+The board is BBA certified and conforms to the standards and codes of practice set out in BS5385 for tiling in wet areas and as an alternative to plywood.

 Do I need to apply tanking (waterproof membrane) to Jackoboard?